sijie-han/Automated-FoundationPose/README.md

 # Automated-Foundation-Pose
 Contains scripts which provide interfaces with real robots and perception pipelines.
 Finally will be available as a ros package wit a launch file to launch all the nodes.
+The SAM2 Integrated version can be found in the eval branch

 # Pose estimation ROS package